Post job

-Below we've compiled a list of the most important skills for a dermatologist.
-We ranked the top skills based on the percentage of dermatologist resumes they appeared on.
+Below we've compiled a list of the most critical dermatologist skills.
+We ranked the top skills for dermatologists based on the percentage of resumes they appeared on.
 For example, 34.2% of dermatologist resumes contained patients as a skill.
-Let's find out what skills a dermatologist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a dermatologist needs to be successful in the workplace.

 1. Patients